aysebilgegunduz/CourseraMachineLearning/README.md

 `ex6.mx` is the guide file you can follow the instruction to learn SVM and most importantly you'll develop a Spam Classifier.

 `ex7.mx` is the guide file you can follow the instruction to apply K-Means and Principal Component Analysis.
 You can also learn dimensionality reduction and reconstruction of a sample.
+`ex8.mx' is the guid file you can follow the instruction to apply Anomaly Detection and to develop Recommender Systems.
+* In the first part of the exercise an Anomaly Detection Model is developed by using Gaussian Distribution and Threshold is defined by F1 Score.